COVID-19

 COVID-19 Update

-Get ready by keeping up to date with your vaccinations, getting boosted if you’re eligible, keeping RAT tests nearby to test and isolate quickly at home, having masks on hand, and making a whānau plan in case anyone becomes unwell.
+Keep up to date with your vaccinations, get boosted if you’re eligible, keep RAT tests nearby, isolate quickly at home, have masks on hand, and make a whānau plan in case anyone becomes unwell.

 If you are not enrolled at a general practice, please call Healthline on 0800 611 116 if you think you need a PCR test.